 In the past few years, “migration as adaptation” (Smit and McLeman, 2006; Adger et al, 2003; Tacoli, 2011; Barnett and O'Neill, 2012; Scheffran et al, 2012) has become a popular refrain for policymakers and practitioners.
 This premise argues that migration enables people to diversify traditional agricultural-based livelihoods, allows the spreading of risk for the household, and the sending of remittances back to family members, which could, in turn, increase resilience back home.
 While the nature and effectiveness of such a framing is contested (Felli and Castree, 2012; Methmann and Oels, 2015), nevertheless, organizations and institutions are interested in pursuing on-the-ground policies related to it.

 This sub-project acknowledges that existing structural, political, and power dynamics will all have a hand in shaping "migration as adaptation" policies at various administrative levels.
-It finds that at the international level existing everyday "practices" at key international organizations may inadvertently constrain more radical policy imaginings (Ober and Sakdapolrak, forthcoming).
+It finds that at the international level existing everyday "practices" at key international organizations may inadvertently constrain more radical policy imaginings (Ober and Sakdapolrak, 2017).
 At the national or local level in Thailand, "migration as adaptation" plays a limited role, but will inevitably be influenced by hardwired development and political trajectories, among others.